caspergrl/GT-UX-UI-Dec2022-June2023/10-week/01-lesson.md

 - **TAs,** slack out to the #resources channel [https://medium.muz.li/skeuomorphic-design-a-controversial-ux-approach-that-is-making-a-comeback-a0b6e93eb4bb](https://medium.muz.li/skeuomorphic-design-a-controversial-ux-approach-that-is-making-a-comeback-a0b6e93eb4bb) for students to read at home.

-- The designer invents a conceptual model—the design model—and this is how the designer intends the device or software to work.
-The only way to communicate this model to users is to implement it through a UI.

-- If the designers of the conceptual models don't take the user’s mental model into account, users won't be able to learn and use the products.

-  - **Multiple user groups:** If there are multiple user groups, and the conceptual model is designed to match just one mental model, then the other users will find the device hard to learn and use.

-  - **No design process:** If the conceptual model didn't go through a design process at all and is just a reflection of the underlying hardware or software or database, then the conceptual model is unlikely to match the user’s mental model.
-Users will find the device hard to learn and use.

-  - **Changing users' mental models:** There will be times when the mental model of a user group won't fit the conceptual model.
-In that case, you'll want to change the mental model to match the conceptual model that has been designed.

-> :gem: **Designer Insight:** Share a personal story about mental models if you have one, or ask a TA to share.

-### Gear Shift Example
+## SLIDE 36
 - > **Ask:** What do you expect to happen when you use a car's gear shift?
 - **A costly mistake:** Fiat tried to reinvent the gear shift.
 It led to a tragic death, and the company lost millions of dollars.
 They had to recall 1.8 million vehicles because their design didn't take into account their users' mental models.

+## SLIDE 37
-- **Engineers versus normal people:** Creators and users have different thought models.
+- **Engineers or creators of products versus users:** Creators and users have different thought models.
 A good interaction designer understands *both.*

-> **Instructor Note:** Pause for questions on the concept of mental models.

-### Walk Through IxD Principles
+## SLIDE 38
+Questions??

+## SLIDE 39
+Review

+## SLIDE 40
 Don Norman's IxD principles:

 >  Read the quote by Don Norman, the father of UX and author of *The Design of Everyday Things.*

+## SLIDE 41
 ### Five Tenets of Goal-Driven Design
 Alan Cooper popularized goal-driven design in his book, *The Inmates Are Running the Asylum: Why High-Tech Products Drive Us Crazy and How to Restore the Sanity.*

-**TAs:** Slack out to the #resources channel [The Inmates Are Running the Asylum/dp/0672326140/ref=as_li_ss_tl?ie=UTF8&linkCode=sl1&tag=uxbo09-20&linkId=52189db31293c4003c0cba3200dbb868](https://www.amazon.com/The-Inmates-Are-Running-Asylum/dp/0672326140/ref=as_li_ss_tl?ie=UTF8&linkCode=sl1&tag=uxbo09-20&linkId=52189db31293c4003c0cba3200dbb868) for students to add to their UX libraries for later reading.

 - Cooper defines goal-driven design as a design that holds problem-solving as the highest priority.
 The goal-driven design focuses first and foremost on satisfying the specific needs and desires of the end-user.
 Today, some of the points Cooper brings up seem obvious since designers rarely select interactions based solely on development constraints.
 However, at its heart, the methodology is all about satisfying the end user's needs and wants, which is just as necessary today as it ever was.

-> :gem: **Designer Insight:** Ask a TA to say something about goal-driven design as it relates to their own design work.
+1. Design first, program second
+2. Separate responsibility for design from responsibilities for programming
+3. Hold designers responsible for product quality
+4. Define one specific user for your product
+5. Work in teams of two

+**TAs:** Slack out to the #resources channel [The Inmates Are Running the Asylum/dp/0672326140/ref=as_li_ss_tl?ie=UTF8&linkCode=sl1&tag=uxbo09-20&linkId=52189db31293c4003c0cba3200dbb868](https://www.amazon.com/The-Inmates-Are-Running-Asylum/dp/0672326140/ref=as_li_ss_tl?ie=UTF8&linkCode=sl1&tag=uxbo09-20&linkId=52189db31293c4003c0cba3200dbb868) for students to add to their UX libraries for later reading.

+## SLIDE 42
 The following are goal-driven design principles that define how a user is driven to do something (their goal):

 - **1. Visibility** is the basic principle that the more visible an element is, the more likely users will know about it and how to use it.
 Equally important is the opposite: When something is out of sight, it’s difficult to know about and use.
 If the user cannot find it, it does not exist.
 It must be made clear as a bell what actions are possible in a UI in less than a microsecond (e.g., labeling icons as a best practice).
 We’ve seen a shift in major apps like Facebook away from hamburger menus and back toward tab-bar menus to improve the visibility of their essential experiences.
 - **2. Feedback** makes it clear to the user what action has been taken and what has been accomplished.
 Many forms of feedback exist in IxD, including visual, tactile, audio, and more.
 The key is to design an experience that does not make users guess what action they have to take and what the outcome will be.

+## SLIDE 43
 - **3. Constraints** are about limiting the range of interaction possibilities for the user to simplify the interface and guide the user to the appropriate next action.
 Constraints are clarifying since they make it clear what to do.
 Limitless possibilities often leave the user confused.
 Foursquare uses design constraints to limit available interactions and focus user’s tasks.
 - **4. Mapping** is about having a clear relationship between controls and the effect they have on the world.
 You want this mapping to feel as natural as possible.
 - Stovetops are a great example here.
 When you see an illustration of a stove top, it may be challenging to understand which knob operates which burner.
 With better mapping, however, it becomes *much* clearer which knob controls which burner.

+## SLIDE 44
 - **5. Consistency** refers to having similar operations and similar elements for achieving related tasks.
 By leveraging consistent features throughout your entire experience, you make your experience far more comfortable to use.
 Consistency is essential in your interface, and across the many interfaces, users use across their devices.
 - **6. Affordance** refers to an attribute of an object that allows people to know how to use it.
 To afford means to give a clue.
 The physical button on a mouse provides a hint that it can be clicked to perform an action.
 When an object has strong affordances, it’s obvious how to use it.

-> **Instructor Note:** Check in with the class: Ask everyone to give you a "thumbs up" or "thumbs down" to show whether they're grasping this information or not.
->
-> - Pause and take any questions on IxD principles.

-We are now moving on to micro-interactions, which embody the six principles we just walked through.

-### Walk Through Micro-interactions

-Introduce micro-interactions with the Vamsi Batchu quote.
+## SLIDE 45
+Review

+## SLIDE 46
 > *"Micro-interactions are events that have one main task—a single purpose—and they’re found all over your device and within apps.
 Their purpose is to delight the user: to create a moment that is engaging, welcoming and, dare we say it, human."* —Vamsi Batchu, UX designer and writer

 Single-task events, or interactions, that have the goal of delighting users.
 Micro-interaction is what makes a UI system dynamic.

 Whenever you change a setting, sync your data or devices, set the alarm, pick a password, log in, set a status message, or favorite or “like” something, you are engaging with a micro-interaction.
 They are everywhere—in the devices we carry, the appliances in our house, the apps on our phones and desktops, even embedded in the environments we live and work in.

-### Review the Micro-interactions tool snapshot
+## SLIDE 47
 **What are micro-interactions?**

 Micro-interactions are events which have one main task — a single purpose — and they're found all over your device and within apps.
 Their purpose is to delight the user and to create a moment that is engaging, welcoming, and humane.